 – prefer legumes (lentils, chickpeas), complex carbohydrates (brown rice, wholemeal bread)

-It is usually recommended to avoid fasting for those with diabetes.
+It is usually recommended to avoid fasting with Type 1 diabetes.
 If you choose to fast anyway for spiritual or personal reasons, it is essential to seek advice from your healthcare provider.
 Together, you can define the best strategy and make sure there are no contraindications related to your treatment or medical condition.

 Thus, it is strongly recommended to strengthen blood glucose monitoring to anticipate risks.
 Mainly: